hatedamon/Roblox-Spoofer-TITAN/README.md

 # Roblox-Spoofer-TITAN

-TITAN's spoofer is a tool designed to spoof various hardware identifiers (HWIDs) on your system, specifically those Roblox detect when trying to determine who you are.
+TITAN's spoofer is a tool designed to spoof various hardware identifiers (HWIDs) on your system 🖥️ Specifically those Roblox detect when trying to determine who you are 👤.
 Ban evading! :3

 ## INCOMPLETE PROJECT

-This isn't complete yet; snapshot functionality hasn't been fully implemented.
+This isn't complete yet ⌛ Snapshot functionality hasn't been fully implemented.

+## OPEN SOURCE PROJECT

+❌ I'm not gonna paywall such a simple program, like some people like to do.

 ## Features

-- **MAC Address Spoofing**: Spoof the MAC addresses of your network adapters.
+- **MAC Address Spoofing**: 🛜 Spoof the MAC addresses of your net adapters.
-- **Volume Serial Number Spoofing**: Change the volume serial numbers of your drives.
+- **Volume Serial Number Spoofing**: 🚘 Change the volume serial nums of your drivers.
-- **BIOS Information Spoofing**: Modify BIOS information such as system and baseboard serial numbers.
+- **BIOS Information Spoofing**: 🔢 Modify BIOS information; baseboard serial nums.
-- **HWID Spoofing**: Change your hardware ID.
+- **HWID Spoofing**: 🪪 Change your hardware ID.
-- **State Preservation**: Store and restore the original system state.
+- **State Preservation**: 💫 Store and restore the original system state.
+[INCOMPLETE]

 ## Requirements

-- Windows OS (x64 & x32)
+- Windows OS (x64 & x32) 🪟
-- Admin privileges
+- Admin privileges 🎟️

 ## Files